arco2026.en

 Through his use of black, Teixidor has formalized a solemn sequence of images that make up one of the most outstanding tragic expressions in contemporary Spanish painting.

-He has participated in the Venice Biennale and has exhibited at institutions such as the Guggenheim Museum in New York, the Spanish Academy in Rome, the Museo Nacional Centro de Arte Reina Sofía, UNAM Museo de Arte Contemporáneo in Mexico City, and IVAM, among others.
+In 2014, he was awarded the National Prize for Plastic Arts.
+He has participated in the Venice Biennale and has exhibited at institutions such as the Guggenheim Museum, New York; the Spanish Academy in Rome; Museo Nacional Centro de Arte Reina Sofía; UNAM Museo de Arte Contemporáneo, Mexico City; and the IVAM, among others.

 Jordi Teixidor